How to Record Cost of Goods Sold (COGS)

 This means the cost of the goods you sold during the month was $2,500.
 For more detailed examples and explanations, check out this helpful guide from Patriot Software.
 Understanding this calculation is fundamental for managing your business' finances and making informed decisions.

-Record COGS: A Practical Guide
+Recording COGS: A Step-by-Step Guide

 Now that you know how to calculate COGS, let's look at how to record it in your accounting system.
 Accurate COGS recording is crucial for clean financial records and informed business decisions.
 This is where a solid, automated system can be a lifesaver, ensuring accuracy and freeing up your time.

-Prepare Journal Entries
+Preparing Journal Entries for COGS

 Cost of Goods Sold is recorded using journal entries, which reflect the financial impact of sales on your inventory and expenses.
 A debit increases the COGS account (an expense), while a credit decreases the inventory account (as goods are sold).
 Think of it as a flow: inventory decreases, and the cost of those goods becomes an expense.
 This straightforward process is easily automated with the right tools.